 Learn with a Hands-on Approach

 I like reading books when I can find the time.
 Undoubtedly, the real estate editions I’ve digested gave me somewhat of a leg up before I started investing.
-Yet, I believe nothing replaces real-life experience when it comes to building a successful real estate portfolio.
+Yet, I believe nothing replaces real-life experience when it comes to building a successful real estate portfolio—even the best books on real estate investing.
 The relationships I’ve formed with more seasoned investors and mentors have been critical to my investing success.
 You can’t teach experience but the experienced can teach you.

 As an independently owned and operated HomeVestors® franchisee, my veteran Development Agents, along with my fellow franchisees, continually give me advice into the ups and downs of the industry.
 Book smarts are valuable.
 Rubbing elbows with a team that has helped HomeVestors® franchisees close more than 100,000 deals nationwide since 1996 is invaluable.